 Houses not huts, healthcare not witch doctors, farming not starving, education not ignorance, employment not hand-outs, peace not killing… one by one, lives and communities are being changed.

 We help people of all faiths and none regardless of their views.

-Our Community Transformation partners include: Christian Initiatives for Peace (CIP), Partners Trust International (PTI), Harvest Initiatives (HI), EE and APRID
+Our Community Transformation partners include: Christian Initiatives for Peace (CIP), Partners Trust International (PTI), Harvest Initiatives (HI), EE J-Life and APRID.

 PTI provides outstanding leadership and theological training, medical and development work.